SuryanshChopra/Video-chat-webrtc-app/README.md

 # Video-chat-webrtc-app
-A simple webrtc app using Nodejs and Socket,io
+A simple webrtc app using Nodejs and Socket.io